Adult: Biological adulthood

-The time of puberty varies from child to child, but usually begins between 10 to 12 years old.
+The time of puberty varies from child to child, but usually begins between 10 and 12 years old.
 Girls typically begin the process of puberty at age 10 or 11, and boys at age 11 or 12.
 Girls generally complete puberty by 15–17, and boys by age 16 or 17.
 Nutrition, genetics and environment also usually play a part in the onset of puberty.
 Girls will go through a growth spurt and gain weight in several areas of their body.
 Boys will go through similar spurts in growth, though it is usually not in a similar style or time frame.
 This is due to the natural processes of puberty, but genetics also plays a part in how much weight they gain or how much taller they get.

 One recent area of debate within the science of brain development is the most likely chronological age for full mental maturity, or indeed, if such an age even exists.
 Common claims repeated in the media since 2005 (based upon interpretations of imaging data) have commonly suggested an "end-point" of 25, referring to the prefrontal cortex as one area that is not yet fully mature at the age of 18.
 However, this is based on an interpretation of a brain imaging study by Jay Giedd, dating back to 2004 or 2005, where the only participants were aged up to 21 years, and Giedd assumed this maturing process would be done by the age of 25 years, whereas more recent studies show prefrontal cortex maturation continuing well past the age of 30 years, marking this interpretation as incorrect and outdated.

 Legal adulthood

 Legally, adulthood typically means that one has reached the age of majority – when parents lose parental rights and responsibilities regarding the person concerned.
-Depending on one's jurisdiction, the age of majority may or may not be set independently of and should not be confused with the minimum ages applicable to other activities, such as engaging in a contract, marriage, voting, having a job, serving in the military, buying/possessing firearms, driving, traveling abroad, involvement with alcoholic beverages, smoking, sexual activity, gambling, being a model or actor in pornography, running for President, etc. Admission of a young person to a place may be restricted because of danger for that person, concern that the place may lead the person to immoral behavior, or because of the risk that the young person causes damage (for example, at an exhibition of fragile items).
+Depending on one's jurisdiction, the age of majority may or may not be set independently of and should not be confused with the minimum ages applicable to other activities, such as engaging in a contract, marriage, voting, having a job, serving in the military, buying/possessing firearms, driving, traveling abroad, involvement with alcoholic beverages, smoking, sexual activity, gambling, being a model or actor in pornography, running for president, etc. Admission of a young person to a place may be restricted because of danger for that person, concern that the place may lead the person to immoral behavior, or because of the risk that the young person causes damage (for example, at an exhibition of fragile items).

 One can distinguish the legality of acts of a young person, or of enabling a young person to carry out that act, by selling, renting out, showing, permitting entrance, allowing participation, etc. There may be distinction between commercially and socially enabling.
 Sometimes there is the requirement of supervision by a legal guardian, or just by an adult.
 Sometimes there is no requirement, but rather a recommendation.

 Using the example of pornography, one can distinguish between: